AirshipCMS/Docs/Propeller-Helpers.md

 Where `array` is the list of items

-Where `property` is any property available on the items.
+Where `property` is any first level property available on the items.

 Where `order` is either `asc` or `desc`